PFAS

 Mice exposed to low doses of PFOA in the womb had reduced body weight at birth followed by excess body weight at mid-life, as well as higher insulin levels at mid-life.
 There was no effect of PFOA on these parameters from exposure during adulthood, showing that developmental exposures may be most critical (Hines et al. 2009).
 Another mouse study found that gestational exposure to PFOA resulted in obesity, liver inflammation, disorders of lipid metabolism, and disruption of gut barrier integrity in male offspring, and that these effects were reduced by chlorogenic acid supplementation (Shao et al. 2020).

 When mother mice were exposed to PFOS during pregnancy, they had higher insulin resistance than untreated controls, suggesting a gestational-diabetes-like pattern.
 Early in life, their male offspring had higher insulin levels, although the female offspring had normal levels.
 Later in life, as adults, both groups of offspring had higher fasting glucose and insulin levels than controls.
 The pups fed a high-fat diet showed even greater effects than those fed a normal diet (Wan et al. 2014).
 In utero PFOS exposure altered epigenetics, predisposing mice to later life glucose metabolism problems (Ho et al. 2023).
+In mice, maternal exposure to PFOS increased triglyceride and total cholesterol levels and affected gut microbiota in offspring (Yi et al. 2024).
 In zebrafish embryos, PFOS exposure increased triglycerides, LDL and total cholesterol, and decreased HDL cholesterol and glucose levels (Mahapatra et al. 2023).

 In offspring mice exposed to PFOA or GenX (a PFOA replacement) in the womb, both males and females were affected, but males had more diabetes/obesity related effects like weight gain and insulin resistance, and females had more liver damage.
 GenX caused damage at lower doses than PFOA (Cope et al. 2022).
 Developmental exposure to GenX, like PFOA, caused changes to the gut mucosa and liver, including decreasing liver glycogen storage in mice (Zhang et al. 2023).